 Load Type Restrictions on Moving Money:

-There are restrictions about which load type money may be moved to within the same policy, or when moving to a different policy.
-For movement within the same policy, money will remain in the same load type.
-For movement to a different policy, the money can only be deposited into No Load funds.
+There are restrictions about which load type money may be moved to within the same contract, or when moving to a different contract.
+For movement within the same contract, money will remain in the same

-DSC Policies – The client is entitled to 10% of the January 1st market value (20% for RIF/LIF), to be withdrawn or transferred out of the policy without incurring deferred sales charges.
 This is sometimes referred to as the 10% or 20% “free” amount.
-This “free” amount does not carry over year to year and, if not used by December 31st, will reset.
-Money must be in the fund for a minimum of 90 days before requesting a “10% free” switch.
+This “free” amount does not carry over year to year and, if not used by December 31, will reset.
+Money must be in the fund for a minimum of

 Systematic Withdrawals / Scheduled Income Payments Request for Direct Deposit Plan Form (#47) Scheduled Income Payments (sometimes referred to as automatic withdrawals, systematic withdrawals, or AWD’s) are required on all RRIF/LIF contracts.
 They may also optionally be set up on TFSA or non-registered policies.

-They are not available on RRSP/LIRA policies.
+They are not available on RRSP/LIRA policies, or DIA/GIA TSFA policies.

 A letter of direction may be used to request a systematic withdrawal, in combination with the Request for Direct Deposit Plan Form (#47) and proof of banking.
 Please ensure that you include the following information on the request: